Frefreak/certbot-dns-tencentcloud/README.md

 We now use the new DNSPOD api so you need to give `QcloudDNSPodFullAccess` strategy (need to add record so write permission is necessary).

-2. renew certs for `*.abc.com` and `abc.com` sometimes show error about incorrect TXT records.
+2. renew certs for `*.abc.com` and `abc.com` at the same time sometimes show error about incorrect TXT records.

 It seems Let's Encrypt cache TXT records for at most 60 seconds, since DNSPod doesn't seem to allow setting TXT record's TTL below 60, in this case the best/safest way is to set